-"As a transportation planner, I believe implementing a flat fare system makes the most sense.
+"A flat fare system makes the most sense.
 It's easy to understand, feels the most comfortable type of payment for the rider, and doesn't require riders to remember to tap off (especially since we don't have turnstiles or tap off on other forms of transit)."